 FAST channel capability.
 If you want a free ad-supported linear channel with a program schedule and EPG, confirm the platform supports it end to end, including SCTE-35 ad marker insertion and a drag-and-drop program scheduler.
 Some platforms market FAST support but only offer basic scheduled playlists without proper broadcast tooling.

-Revidd, for example, delivers all three as one platform: VOD with SVOD, TVOD, and AVOD monetization; live streaming; and broadcast-grade FAST channels with EPG, SCTE-35 ad insertion, Rescue Playlist failover, and HLS output.
-It runs natively on iPhone, iPad, Android, Apple TV, Android TV, LG, Samsung, Roku, and Vizio.
+Revidd, for example, delivers all three as one platform: VOD with SVOD, TVOD, and AVOD monetization; live streaming; and broadcast-grade FAST channels with EPG, SCTE-35 ad insertion, Rescue Playlist failover, Ad Filler Playlist, a drag-and-drop Program Manager, and HLS output.
+It runs natively on iPhone, iPad, Android, Apple TV, Android TV, LG, Samsung, Roku, and Vizio from one integration.
 That kind of coverage in a single contract is what makes the plug-and-play model work for a lean team.
-You can learn more at revidd.com.
+You can see the full platform overview.

 What Contract Terms Should You Check Before Signing?